ariedov/ariedov.github.io/content/posts/xamarin-android-on-linux.md

 ### NuGet

 At this point, almost everything is ready, but one crucial tool is required - NuGet to get your dependencies.
-The installation guild can be found here https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli
+The installation guide can be found here https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli

 In the `.nuget/NuGet.targets` file you will need to specify the nuget location by changing it to something like that